 You need an experienced lawyer to mount a successful defence

 Clearly, these are very serious charges.
 If you are convicted, you will undoubtedly lose your driving privileges, spend time in jail, and end up paying some staggering fines.
-With the help of an experienced criminal lawyer, however, you may be able to avoid these penalties.
+With the help of an experienced criminal defence lawyer Brisbane, however, you may be able to avoid these penalties.
 Don’t leave anything to chance.
-Contact us to learn more about how we may be able to help you today.
+Contact us Bosscher lawyers to learn more about how we may be able to help you today.